|20 mg||30 capsules||$33.00|

 Please note: Inactive ingredients can vary between different manufacturers.

-The dosage and length of treatment with Esomeprazole varies depending on your symptoms and response.
+The dosage and length of treatment with Esomeprazole vary depending on your symptoms and response.
 You must always follow the instructions provided on the patient information leaflet or as advised by your doctor.

 Esomeprazole delayed-release capsules must be taken orally at least 1 hour before meals.
 It is usually taken once a day, at the same time each day, although some conditions may require two daily doses spread evenly throughout the day.